Kwisses/BlockDefence/README.md

 ## Game Mechanics ##

-Summary: The goal of the game is to complete all 10 levels without dieing.
+Summary: The goal of the game is to complete all 10 levels without dying.

 ### How To Play ##